-From utility products like the Supershuttle Airport Transfer to outdoor activities like skydiving, bungy jumping and our heli hike experience in Fox Glacier, we managed to find everything we needed in our South Island itinerary on the Klook App.
+From utility products like the Supershuttle Airport Transfer to outdoor activities like skydiving and our heli-hike experience in Fox Glacier, we managed to find everything we needed in our South Island New Zealand itinerary on the Klook App.

-Not only is it ultra convenient (all tickets were stored on the app), I also noticed on the ground that every activity was cheaper (even if it’s just a dollar) on Klook than the retail price!
+Not only is it ultra convenient (all tickets were stored on the app), I also noticed on the ground that many activities were cheaper (even if it’s just a dollar) on Klook than the retail price!

 Driving in New Zealand

-Cars in New Zealand are right-hand drive so we eased into being on the roads pretty quickly.
+New Zealand is left-hand drive.
 Just take note of single-lane bridge crossings — if you see a red sign, you’ll need to give way to vehicles coming from the opposite end.
 If it’s blue, you have the right of way.

-Our car rental from Hertz brought us through the many scenic roads from day three in Queenstown up till the morning of day eleven before we caught our flight to the North Island.
+The car rental from Klook brought us through the many scenic roads from day three in Queenstown up till the morning of day eleven before we caught our flight to the North Island.

 There’s a saying that sometimes, the most scenic views come by on the detours you didn’t mean to make, and that couldn’t have been more true for a place like New Zealand!